CrowdLinker/navigation-components/docs/first-navigator.md

 });
 ```

-You'll notice that our Tab components will now navigate to the correct screen based on their order, and we have a way to navigate without needing to swipe.
+You'll notice that our Tab components will now navigate to the correct screen based on their _order_, and we have a way to navigate without needing to swipe.

-Let's consider a different example - say you want the Tabbar to be on the top of your tabs instead of below it.
+Say you want the Tabbar to be on the top of your tabs instead of below it.
 All you need to do is switch the order in your markup:

 ```javascript
 function MyNavigator() {